iamhussainrizvi/iamhussainrizvi/README.md

 ## 🎯 My Goals
-- My short-term goal is to find a challenging job as an entry-level software developer, and excel at my work.
+- My short-term objective is to work hard and find a challenging position as an entry-level software developer..
-- my long-term goal is to become a subject matter expert in full stack web development by regularly returning to the fundamentals, and applying my skills and knowledge for the benefit and growth of my organisation.
+- My long-term objective is to become a subject matter expert in full stack web development by regularly going back to the basics and using my abilities to advance my company.

 ## 🔗 connect with me
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kalbe-hussain-rizvi/)